CanTalat-Yakan/Unity.Dependencies.GitHubRepositoryCloner/README.md

 > Quick overview: Clone multiple GitHub repositories into your Unity project with a stored HTTPS personal access token.
 Filter, multi-select, and optionally scaffold asmdef/package/templates.
 LFS-aware.

-Clone multiple GitHub repositories directly into your Unity project from a simple editor window.
-Authenticate with a GitHub Personal Access Token (PAT), filter and select repos, and optionally scaffold each repo with an assembly definition, a package manifest, and your own templates - all in one go.
+Multiple GitHub repositories can be cloned directly into a Unity project from a simple editor window.
+Authentication is provided via a GitHub Personal Access Token (PAT), repositories can be filtered and selected in bulk, and optional scaffolding (assembly definition, package manifest, and project templates) can be applied post‑clone.

 ![screenshot](Documentation/Screenshot.png)